 Uses audio extracts to explore the features of spoken language and how they differ from written English

-- the structure and meaning of phrasal verbs
+- The structure and meaning of phrasal verbs activity

 Prediction skills for listening

 Uses audio extracts to explore clues that help you predict what comes next when you listen to someone speaking